blockwidgets/ai-joke-generator/README.md

 ## Acknowledgments

 - OpenAI for providing the API
-- The open-source community for the various packages used in this project
+- The open-source community for the various packages used in this project# ai-joke-generator